RibiBenefits — Africa's flexible employee benefits platform

 Flexible Benefits vs Fixed Packages: What Actually Works for African Teams

 The shift from fixed benefit packages to flexible allowances is one of the most significant changes in HR thinking over the last decade.
-In Europe, platforms like Cobee and Pluxee have built large businesses on the premise that employees should choose their own benefits from a menu.
+In Europe, flexible benefits platforms have built large businesses on the premise that employees should choose their own benefits from a menu.
 In Africa, the question of how much flexibility to offer — and when — is more nuanced.

 What fixed packages get right